 Battle of the Atlantic: More ships are sunk by the magnetic mines dropped by Kriegsmarine destroyers, but the U-boats have a big day.

-U-41 (Kapitänleutnant Gustav-Adolf Mugler) torpedoes and sinks the 1,351 ton British freighter Darino near Spain.
+U-41 (Kapitänleutnant Gustav-Adolf Mugler) torpedoes and sinks the 1,351-ton British freighter Darino near Spain.
 Eleven survive, picked up by the U-boat and transferred to an Italian steamer, and sixteen perish.
-It was an extremely long and tedious stalking, as the U-boat fired three torpedoes over eight hours that all missed or malfunctioned.
-Finally, at 01:50, a fourth hits the mark.
+It turned into extremely long and tedious stalking, as the U-boat fired three torpedoes over eight hours that all missed or malfunctioned.
+Finally, at 01:50, a fourth hits.

-U-49 (Kapitänleutnant Kurt von Gossler) torpedoes and sinks 4,258 ton British freighter Pensilva near Spain.
+U-49 (Kapitänleutnant Kurt von Gossler) torpedoes and sinks 4,258-ton British freighter Pensilva near Spain.
 U-49 has been stalking convoy HG 7 out of Durban for three hours before it gets the right opening.
-Again, two torpedoes miss, but the third hits the ship.
+Again, two torpedoes miss, but the third does hit the ship.

 British ship Torchbearer hits a magnetic mine and sinks.

 Kriegsmarine minesweeper M-132 is accidentally damaged by depth charges and, after being beached, is a total loss.

 Convoy HG 9 leaves Port Said for Liverpool.

 European Air Operations: Flights of Luftwaffe planes are spotted both in the southeast and near the Firth of Forth.

 German Opposition: Rumors are running wild about the actions taken against the students in Prague.
 Up to 120 Czech students and teachers are claimed to be killed, with another 50,000 people arrested.
 It is all just rumor and conjecture, there are no hard facts being reported by any media sources.